katilp/condition-data-test/README.md

 ## Scripts

-The script is in two parts: test_workflow.sh and find_db.sh.
-It runs from a GitHib workflow where a GitHub repository and a GT (one of those available on /cvmfs/cms-opendata-conddb.cern.ch/) can be used as input.
+The script is in two parts: `test_workflow.sh` which set ups the working area and `find_db.sh` which runs the job.
+It runs from a GitHib workflow where a GitHub repository and a GT (one of those available on `/cvmfs/cms-opendata-conddb.cern.ch/`) can be used as input.

 Change the input file and the GlobalTag if needed in the config file and check that the GlobalTag commands are of form